wahrwolf/ba-thesis/chapters/300-results.md

     \label{fig:corpus_stats-word}
 \end{figure}
 Words mostly had a length between 0 and 10 characters.
 The median ranges from 4 to 6 in all domains.
-\TODO{Das hier morgen nochmal angucken!}

-Median word lengths in all domains were between __X and X__ characters in English, but __X to X__ characters in Czech in all domains.
+Median word lengths in all domains were between 1 and 15 characters in English, but 5 to 15 characters in Czech in all domains.
-The maximum word length in the german text was 20.
-The maximum word length for Englisch words was found to be 15, Czech lies in between.
+The median word length in the German text was 7.
+The median word length for English words was found to be 7, Czech lies in between.
-\TODO{Das hier morgen nochmal angucken!}

 However, no distinct difference between the original and reduced data sets was found.